schmod/useragent-ng/README.md

 When you access those 2 properties the agent will do on demand parsing of the Operating System or/and Device information.

-The OperatingSystem has the same properties as the Agent, for the Device we don't have any versioning information available, so only the `family` property is set there.
+The OperatingSystem has the same properties as the Agent.

+Device has the properties:

+- `family` A human-readable description of the device
+- `brand` The device manufacturer
+- `model` The device's model number

 If we cannot find the family, they will default to `Other`.

 The following methods are available: